tallinn1960/contest/README.md

 - *leetcode/cs_raw_ptr*

-unsafe as _leetcode/cs_, bet using raw ptr access.
+unsafe as *leetcode/cs_unchecked*, but using raw ptr access.
 Surprisingly no gain in performance compared to _leetcode/cs_.

 All functions are measured with exactly the same input.
 Run the benchmarks with